 Summer cottages made Rhode Island famous, the reason why these should be part of the itinerary.
 Some of the famous cottages that belong to the care and maintenance of the Preservation Society of Newport County include The Breakers, arguably the finest among all the palatial estates found in Rhode Island.
 Guided tours in and around the summer cottage is encouraged to feel and experience how it is like to be a part of the high society.
 Other summer cottages include The Astors’ Beechwood, Rough Point, and Belcourt Castle.
 If there is a desire to go back in time to see how the past of Rhode Island is like, the Benefit Street’s Mile of History, under the prestigious group of Providence Preservation Society, is the best place to go.
 It is where the colonial homes of America are restored at its finest, alongside churches and museums.

-If there are children in tow, one of the best places to be is the The Providence Children’s Museum which is designed for visitors age 1-11, where educational and hands-on exhibits are the main happenings.
-The museum features time-travel adventure, water and wilderness exploration, laboratory experiments and a lot more.
-Next on the list is the Roger Williams Park & Zoo, a 430-acre Victorian-styled park that features Carousel Village, Roger Williams Zoo and Museum of Natural History alongside waterways, outdoor gardens and jungle gym.
+If there are children in tow, one of the best places to be is The Providence Children’s Museum which is designed for visitors age 1-11, where educational and hands-on exhibits are the main happenings.
+The museum features time-travel adventure, water and wilderness exploration, laboratory experiments, and a lot more.
+Next on the list is the Roger Williams Park & Zoo, a 430-acre Victorian-style park that features Carousel Village, Roger Williams Zoo, and Museum of Natural History alongside waterways, outdoor gardens, and jungle gym.
 And if the children are sports enthusiasts, it pays to let them see Pawtucket Red Sox’s old-time stadium.
 Additionally, the oldest grass courts in the US are located in Rhode Island, in the historic Newport Casino to be exact, and the children deserve to see that as well.